Water sensitive urban design

-Water Sensitive Urban Design (WSUD) is an approach to the planning and design of urban environments that supports healthy ecosystems through smart management of water.
-This approach is supported by Brisbane City Council's WaterSmart Strategy and the State Planning Policy.
+Water sensitive urban design (WSUD) is an approach to the planning and design of urban environments that supports healthy ecosystems through smart management of water.
+This approach is supported in Brisbane City Council's WaterSmart Strategy.

 Brisbane City Plan 2014

 Requirements and standards relating to erosion and sediment control for new development are contained in Chapter 7 of the Infrastructure design planning scheme policy of Brisbane City Plan 2014.